ahhz/raster/documentation/functions/h_edge.md

 h_edge_view<Raster> h_edge(Raster raster);
 ```
 ## Description
 Create a view of the input raster that iterates over all horizontal edges in the raster.
-A horizontal edge is formed by the vertically adjacent pixels in a raster.
-The value of the edge is a std::pair of the two values found in the top (first) and bottom (second) of the two adjacent pixels.
+A horizontal edge is formed by the vertically adjacent cells in a raster.
+The value of the edge is a std::pair of the two values found in the top (first) and bottom (second) of the two adjacent cells.
 When rows_in and cols_in are the dimensions of the input raster, than rows = rows_in -1 and cols = cols_in are the dimensions of the output raster.
 The value_type of h_edge_view is std::pair<in_value_type, in_value_type>.

 h_edge_view<Raster> is a typedef for a class that implements the RasterView concept.
 If the iterator of Raster is a RandomAccessibleRasterIterator then that of h_edge_view<Raster> is too.